LAST UPDATED: 2/16/26 – Comprehensive Arches National Park Guide

 Because of its location, Arches National Park can get quite hot during the summer months and rather chilly during the winter months.
 Before planning your trip to see Arches National Park, take into account the monthly temperature averages listed below.

-During the winter months of November thru February, the temperatures can be quite chilly, especially at night.
+During the winter months of November through February, the temperatures can be quite chilly, especially at night.
 This can put a damper on your vacation if you don’t like cooler temperatures.

 Average Precipitation (Inches)